Cknight70/twitter-image-bot/README.md

 Once ```images2``` is exausted of images, the ```.bookmark``` file will be deleted, thus the bot will look to ```images1``` again for images to post to Twitter.

 # Hopes for the future
 Video files will crash the bot currently.
-I hope I can use the bot to post video files in the future
+I hope I can use the bot to post video files in the future.

 A way to caption images based on data contained in the image file name.
 As in Tweet text with the image posted.